botlabs-gg/dstate/README.md

 # Dstate v2

-v2 of dstate is a completely redesigned from scratch state tracker that is in no way compatible with the old one.
+v3 of dstate is a completely redesigned from scratch state tracker that is in no way compatible with the old one.

-v1 had many issues, such as:
+v1 and 2 had many issues, such as:

  - Not pluggable, there was 1 tracker that you were forced to use, couldn't swap implementations easily
  - Hard to use